Upsolver/Documentation_Old/UpSQL/TransformingData/join-data-from-several-data-sources.md

 # Join Data From Several Data Sources

-You can use UpSQL to combine data from the streaming data source with data arriving in other streams, historical aggregations or reference data files.
+You can use UpSQL to combine data from your streaming data source with data arriving in other streams, historical aggregations or reference data files.

-This can be done using SQL join syntax.
+This can be done using UpSQL join syntax.
 The result of the UpSQL join is a new table that’s populated with the column values that you specify in the SELECT statement.

-With UpSQL there is no need to write code in any programming language such as Java or Python to merge data from various data sources - all you need is use UpSQL join.
+With UpSQL there is no need to write code in any programming language such as Java or Python to join data from various data sources - all you need is use UpSQL join.

-Join event streams can be done in these ways:

-*   Join several streams
-*   Join stream to historical aggregation(s).
-*   Join stream to Reference data

 # JOIN clause